Brian Anderson (third baseman)

-Brian Wade Anderson (born May 19, 1993) is an American professional baseball third baseman and right fielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Miami Marlins, Milwaukee Brewers, and Atlanta Braves.
+Brian Wade Anderson (born May 19, 1993) is an American former professional baseball third baseman and right fielder.
+He played in Major League Baseball (MLB) for the Miami Marlins, Milwaukee Brewers, and Atlanta Braves.
 He made his MLB debut in 2017 with the Marlins.
 Anderson played college baseball for the Arkansas Razorbacks.

 Amateur career

 Anderson attended Deer Creek High School in Edmond, Oklahoma and was drafted by the Minnesota Twins in the 20th round of the 2011 MLB draft.
 He did not sign with the Twins and enrolled at the University of Arkansas, where he played college baseball for the Arkansas Razorbacks.